At a Glance

 The pool cottages are akin to an average London one-bedroom apartment in size

 Every taste is catered to with Asian, Turkish and Mediterranean cuisine on offer

 The hidden beach club offers peace and tranquility on the shores of Aegean Sea

 Another wonder from Aman.
 You will stay in a vast cottage with your own pool and cabana form which you can gaze out across the bay of Bodrum.Scott Dunn team

 A must do trip is to Ephesus.
 Although it is a long drive it is well worth it to see the myriad ruins and architectural wonders.
 Stop en route for a sustaining Turkish coffee at one of the many lake side restaurants.Scott Dunn team

 Meet our specialists

-Call us on 858 523 9000 to start planning your vacation to Amanruya
+To start planning your vacation to Amanruya

 Opened in December 2011, Amanruya is a tranquil all-season resort situated on the northern coast of the Bodrum Peninsula in the beautiful Mandalya Bay.
 The resort is inspired by the region's traditional architecture and building methods combining Mediterranean and Ottoman design elements.
 A series of courtyards and terraces on the hillside gives a village feel while still retaining a sense of space.
 The resort is surrounded by a pine forest and an ancient olive grove.